JamesSwift/SharedServerTools/README.md

 DNS entries again for you.

-# Default "From: " header
+# Default "From: " Header
-If you send email from scripts with sendmail, you may wish them to come from an email address other than `user@server.mydomain.com`.
+If you send email via the server, you may wish the messages to come from an email address other than `user@server.mydomain.com`.
 You can of course set this manually each time, but to change the default address for a user, edit the `/etc/email-addresses` file.
 For example: